feincms/feincms3/docs/guides/rendering.rst

 .. note::
    A different method would have been to use lower-level methods from django-content-editor.
-A short example follows, however there's more left to do to reach the state of the example above, e.g. caching:
+A short example follows, however there's more left to do to reach the state of the example above such as caching:

    .. code-block:: python